thepaulestpaul/GCAD-Index-Bulk-Downloads/README.md

 ### Smart Download Management
 - **Incremental Downloads**: Re-run the script anytime to download only new files - already downloaded files are automatically skipped
-- **Duplicate Detection**: Three-layer duplicate checking using LBRY URLs, file hashes, and filesystem scanning
+- **Duplicate Detection**: Three-layer duplicate checking using LBRY URLs, Exel tracking, and filesystem scanning
 - **Resume Capability**: Failed downloads can be retried on subsequent runs

 ### Intelligent File Organization